Today I read a news post of an elderly lady died after an over hot wheat bag started a fire in her bed.

 Many people forget that it’s the combination of heat and time of exposure that leads to burn.
 While the pack may not feel too hot when tested on the hand, leaving it on delicate skin for 10-15 minutes can create a significant burn.

-Finally people who have reduced sensation in their legs and feet, peripheral neuropathy, can be easily burnt as they may not feel the excess heat.
+People who are using it as one of their nerve pain remedies, usually have reduced sensation in their legs and feet.
+This is called peripheral neuropathy and they are at risk for being easily burnt as they may not feel the excess heat.

 Diabetes, HIV and some medications can reduce nerve function in the feet and legs.
 Reduced sensation can lead to significant burns and ulcers that can take a long time to heal.